bpptkg/komapy/docs/tutorials/index.rst

 Tutorials
 =========

-In this section we will demonstrate on how to create a chart using KomaPy chart engine.
+In this section we will demonstrate how to create a chart using KomaPy chart engine.
 So, happy charting.

 .. toctree::
     :maxdepth: 1